rendell/theconchparadox/chapters/Conch_book/12-home.md

 ## Building the shell

 When we returned to Aruba, my first priority was restoring the children's bedrooms.
-Lay Hing designed beautiful themes for each—Encanto for Sophie, space exploration for Neo—while I focused on execution.
+Lay designed beautiful themes for each—Encanto for Amelie, space exploration for Neo—while I focused on execution.
 We painted walls, arranged furniture, and created spaces that would help them reclaim their sense of home after our long displacement.

-Lay Hing encouraged this focus on the children, and working together on their rooms felt like the family-first partnership we had promised each other in Rotterdam.
+Lay encouraged this focus on the children, and working together on their rooms felt like the family-first partnership we had promised each other in Rotterdam.
 But as soon as the children's spaces were complete, I turned my attention to a project that had been gestating in my mind throughout our final months abroad: creating the perfect home office.

 Lay supported this goal enthusiastically at first.
 We had agreed that I deserved a proper workspace after years of making do with makeshift arrangements.
 She had enjoyed her own home office for years, so my desire for dedicated space felt fair and reasonable.
 We even paid for modifications from our company account—new paint, custom shelving, upgraded technology.
 Lay provided advice on the look and feel, helping me envision a space that would be both productive and comfortable.